noheartcub/Friend-Database/README.md

 - **UI and Form Standardization**: Improved the structure of forms across setup, user management, and settings for a consistent user experience.
 - **Form Validation**: Added required field validation to forms, particularly in setup and admin actions.
 - **Changelog Documentation**: Updated changelog to provide a clear record of all modifications, ideal for version control in repositories.

----

-This changelog provides an organized summary for **Version 2.0.0** and is formatted for easy integration into a GitHub repository’s `CHANGELOG.md` file.
-Let me know if you’d like further modifications!